 When it comes to your audit, there are several operations that can be up for review including creation, modification and deletion of records.
 You’ll also have clear access to who’s accessed the system and when in addition to who updated a record.
 See a clear picture of your CRM activity with Dynamics 365.

 GDPR compliance is no joke; it’s something we’ve all had to learn and adapt to.
 We talked more about how using a CRM can help you stay on the straight and narrow in our previous blog.
 When you work with Dynamics 365, you’re taking care of your sales, marketing and customer service in addition to your data protection.
-It really is a 365 degree approach to managing your customers and your business.
+It really is an all round approach to managing your customers and your business.
 At ixRM, we’re dedicated to helping businesses who want to make positive changes.
-To find out more about how a Dynamics 365 system delivered by ixRM can help your business register for our free webinar here or contact us on 0113 415 1615.
+To find out more about how a Dynamics 365 system delivered by ixRM can help your business contact us on 0113 415 1615.